borntofrappe/game-development/Games/Picross/README.md

 Currently, the number is low enough to have every level side by side.
 In a situation where the game adds more levels, the selection screen should consider a more complex solution, involving perhaps a grid, or pagination, showing `x` levels per page.

 The state repeats the animation introduced in the `StartState`, but the alpha channel is modified only for the selected level.
-The selection is then updated with arrow keys. (subject to change as the game then considers mouse input).
+The selection is then updated with arrow keys.

+### PlayState

+The idea is to show a timer next to a menu, which allows to pick between pencil and eraser.

+The gameplay is included in a future update, and currently, the game considers the UI only.
+The `timer` library is still being used, but not to highlight the button being selected.
+This selection is instead shown through scale and a different color for the background.